alkrauskopf/learn_command_line_exercise/Chapter 5/Readme.md

 5) What does the .. argument to cd do?

   the '..' argument moves you to the next highest directory in the directory tree structure.

+6)  The Process I use for finding the path with my graphical file browser is as follows:

+   a)  I click on 'Finder' the smiley face icon on my App Dock.

+   b) On the left side, I then click on my home directory 'allenkrauskopf' directory.

+   c) I then expand the subdirectories of 'Workspace'

+   d) I attached a screen shot to the Pivotal Story.